RedisLabs/redislabs-docs/content/rs/administering/designing-production/supported-clients-browsers.md

 ## Web Browsers

-For theRedis Enterprise Software Web Console, the following web browsers and versions are supported:
+For the Redis Enterprise Software Web Console, the following web browsers and versions are supported:

 - On Windows 10: